monash-programming-team/FHIR_Comp_2021/solutions/Q3/statement.md

 ## Other

-All references to Body Height references the latest observation for that patient.
-Every patient will have at least one observation for Body Height.
+All references to `Body Height` references the latest observation for that patient.
+Every patient will have at least one observation for `Body Height`.

-## Example run

-TODO